Corporate Governance

 Internal Audits

-Audits by Audit & Supervisory Board Members
+Audits by Audit & Supervisory Committee

-JFE has an Audit & Supervisory Board composed of five Members including three Outside Audit & Supervisory Board Members.
-Apart from attending the meetings of the Board of Directors, duties are shared between full-time and part-time Audit & Supervisory Board Members to attend meetings of the Group Sustainability Management Strategy Committee, Management Committee, and Group Sustainability Council, among other important meetings, and express opinions as appropriate.
+JFE has an Audit & Supervisory Committee composed of five Members including three Outside Directors who serve as Audit & Supervisory Committee Members.
+Apart from attending the meetings of the Board of Directors, duties are shared between two full-time Audit & Supervisory Committee Members and other members.
+They also collaborate with the Company’s internal auditing department and attend meetings of the Group Sustainability Management Strategy Committee, Management Committee, and Group Sustainability Council, among other important meetings, and express opinions as appropriate.
 To audit the execution of Directors responsibilities, they engage in activities such as conducting hearings with Directors and Corporate Officers regarding operational status and receiving operational reports from operating companies and Group companies.
-In addition to undergoing statutory audits, JFE companies take the following initiatives to strengthen coordination among Audit & Supervisory Board Members by sharing information and ensuring the effectiveness of internal auditing by the Audit & Supervisory Board Members.

-A total of 34 full-time Audit & Supervisory Board Members have been appointed to 29 companies, including JFE Holdings.
-Operating company personnel are dispatched to Group companies as part-time Outside Audit & Supervisory Board Members.
-Each dispatched Audit & Supervisory Board Member serves one to five subsidiaries to perform audit and enhance Group governance.
-Seven Audit & Supervisory Board Members served 25 companies in total.
+A total of 35 full-time Audit & Supervisory Officers (including full-time Audit & Supervisory Committee Members and full-time Audit & Supervisory Board Members) have been appointed to 30 companies, including JFE Holdings.
+In addition, operating company personnel are dispatched to Group companies as part-time Outside Audit & Supervisory Board Members.
+Each dispatched Audit & Supervisory Board Member audits an average of 1.5 Group companies (12 Members covered 44 companies).

-The JFE Group Board of Auditors includes both full-time Audit & Supervisory Board Members of each Group company and part-time Audit & Supervisory Board Members.
+The JFE Group Board of Auditors includes both full-time Audit & Supervisory Officers of each Group company and part-time Audit & Supervisory Board Members.
 Subcommittees and working groups created to address specific issues meet autonomously to share information, investigate issues and enhance understanding.
 The findings of the year’s activities are presented at the general meeting of JFE Group Auditors and used for audits.

-Structure of JFE Group Board of Auditors
+The JFE Group Board of Auditors

 Operating Company Governance